Patient-specific modelling, simulation and real-time processing for respiratory diseases: Summary

 \chapter{Summary}

 Asthma is a common chronic disease of the respiratory system causing significant disability and societal burden.
-It affects over 500 million people worldwide and generates costs exceeding \$USD 56 billion in 2011 in the United States\cite{world2017global}.
+According to estimates, it affects more than 300 million people worldwide, while more than 100 million people will likely have asthma by 2025 \cite{nunes2017asthma}.
+According to the National Health Interview Survey (NHIS)-2012, approximately 13 percent of the USA population, nearly 40 million Americans, had asthma at some point in their lives, and 8 percent, approximately 26 million Americans, had asthma in 2017.
+The price of asthma varies greatly from nation to nation.
+It is possible to estimate that the mean cost per patient per year in Europe is calculated to \texteuro 1900 while in the United States it is calculated to \$ 3,100 (USD) taking into account patients with all severity levels, ranging from intermittent and mild to severe \cite{nunes2017asthma}.

 Managing asthma involves controlling symptoms, preventing exacerbations, and maintaining lung function.
 Improving asthma control affects the daily life of patients and is associated with a reduced risk of exacerbations and lung function impairment, reduces the cost of asthma care and indirect costs associated with reduced productivity.
 Despite the widespread availability of therapies in randomized controlled trials, different levels of asthma control have been observed in several studies using well-validated self-assessment questionnaires, such as the Asthma Control Questionnaire (ACQ) and the Asthma Control Test (ACT).

 Traditionally the primary pillar of asthma control is monitoring and intervention.
 This route entails asynchronous spirometry data, questionnaires, environmental parameters and medication monitoring.
 However, in an optimized asthma control approach, improvements in multiple stages take place, including data management, intelligent data processing, data mining predictive models fused with computational models of the pulmonary system.
 A primary layer of assessing the concentrated data corresponds to a system-level solution that is forwarded and visualized via innovative interfaces to the medical personnel.
 A second level includes simplistic data mining and handmade decision trees that generate simple notifications to the doctor and the patient.
 Complex artificial intelligence models process the data to extract biomarkers and predict exacerbations, hospital visits, and conditions at a third level.